Routledge Handbook of Critical Whiteness Studies

 In response to an invitation from Routledge, editors Shona Hunter and Christi van der Westhuizen have developed a vision for a Handbook that situates Critical Whiteness Studies as a core intellectual pillar in a broadly-based project for racial and social justice while extending the parameters of the field.
 It brings together, in one place, literatures from across diverse national and disciplinary contexts and creates a conversation between differently positioned contributions, written by established and emerging authors.

 We are delighted that the following contributors have joined us in making the Handbook a reality:

 All writing projects develop and change as they move through the drafting iterations and no doubt this project will continue to develop as a collective integrated endeavour.
 Nevertheless our working structure engages seven main themes with separate sections for each theme.
 Sections consist of sub-topics that unpack the theme in question.
-Given the complexity and variedness of Critical Whiteness Studies (CWS) as an inter- and transdisciplinary field, a comprehensive approach is followed, but with a focus on unpicking its many strands.
-The handbook is therefore organised conceptually to get at areas of intellectual praxes that highlight the contribution of CWS to thinking through contemporary political, social and economic trials and tendencies, continued racialisation of subject positions, and theoretical and political ways out of the quagmire of race.
+Given the complexity and variedness of Critical Whiteness Studies as an inter- and transdisciplinary field, a comprehensive approach is followed, but with a focus on unpicking its many strands.
+The handbook is therefore organised conceptually to get at areas of intellectual praxes that highlight the contribution of Critical Whiteness Studies to thinking through contemporary political, social and economic trials and tendencies, continued racialisation of subject positions, and theoretical and political ways out of the quagmire of race.

 We are very much hoping that the volume will continue to spark engagement between contributors to the volume itself, through the writing process as well as beyond.
 We also look forward to the conversations and engagements that this will spark with other readers, writers and editors across the diverse range of fields touched on in the volume.

 As the project progresses we will enjoy updating on related events, activity and news.
-Please be in touch with the editors for more information in the mean-time.
+Please be in touch with the editors for more information in the meantime.